 Cocoa powder - Regular cocoa powder is fine.

 Salt - A bit of added salt will enhance the other flavors.

 How to Make Condensed Milk Brownies

-Step Two: Stir in the condensed milk, sugar, and vanilla.
+Step Three: Next, add the sugar and vanilla.
 You can mix this by hand with a wooden spoon, rubber spatula, or metal spoon but if you prefer to use an electric mixer that is fine.

-Step Five: Stir in the remaining chocolate chips.
+Step Five: Stir in the remaining semi sweet chocolate chips.
 If you want you can reserve some to sprinkle on top of the batter.

-Step Six: Pour the batter into a 9×13 pan lined with parchment paper and spread it out smooth.
+Step Six: Pour the batter into the prepared baking dish and spread it out smooth.

 Mint - Add in a teaspoon of peppermint extract for the best mint brownies ever.